 When you consider the cost of replacing a leach field, the numbers get scary fast.
 Add to that, that most older systems are not up to “compliance” in most cases, as counties have become increasingly more strict.
 This can compound the cost of replacing the leach field.
 Quotes regularly range from roughly $4500 up to $25,000.
 Scary expense hanging over your head.

 So the question becomes, what are the alternatives and options.
 First and foremost, being aware of the septic system and what goes into it.
 But more importantly how does a septic system and leach field work.
 Septic systems work on the basis that bacteria and enzymes that form naturally within your septic tank breakdown solid waste into liquid form.
 Then that liquid form is drained out in to the soil via the leach field.
 If the naturally occurring bacteria in your system is being killed over and over each day, logic tells you that less solid waste is being broken down, or at least the process is less efficient.
 This results in organic matter collecting in the leach field.
 This bio mat, as it is called, leads to leach field failure.

-Each member of your home should be thinking about the length of shower, how much paper is flush, how often are we doing laundry etc. Are we using bleach, etc. Now, no one is saying you can’t live in your home or use those products, its impossible to avoid.
+Each member of your home should be thinking about the length of shower, how much paper is flush, how often are you doing laundry etc. Are we using bleach, etc. Now, no one is saying you can’t live in your home or use those products, its impossible to avoid.
 But understanding what the long term effects are may help everyone being a bit more conservative.